vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 2. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
 In the JSON file:

-    - to enable or disable Tanzu Mission Control and to use the Tanzu Mission Control CLI and API enter `"tmcAvailability": "true/false"`
+    - to enable or disable Tanzu Mission Control and to use the Tanzu Mission Control CLI and API enter `"tmcAvailability": "true/false"`.
-    - to enable or disable Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`
+    - to enable or disable Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`.
-    - to enable or disable Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`
+    - to enable or disable Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`.

 3. If you are using a proxy, configure the proxy details in the proxy field corresponding to the cluster.

-    For example, to enable or disable proxy on the management cluster, use `tkgMgmt: {"enable-proxy": "true"}` in the json file.
+    For example, to enable or disable proxy on the management cluster, use `tkgMgmt: {"enable-proxy": "true"}` in the JSON file.

 4. Enable or disable Tanzu Kubernetes Grid extensions.
 For example,
     - to enable or disable Prometheus and Grafana, enter `"enableExtensions": "true/false"`.
     - to enable or disable Harbor, enter `"enableHarborExtension": "true/false"`.

 **Note:**
 - Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
 - If Tanzu Observability is enabled, Prometheus and Grafana are not supported.
 - When Tanzu Mission Control is enabled only Photon is supported.

 ## Sample Input File
-The Service Installer user interface generates the JSON file based on your inputs and saves it to **/opt/vmware/arcas/src/** in installer VM.
+The Service Installer user interface generates the JSON file based on your inputs and saves it to **/opt/vmware/arcas/src/** in Service Installer VM.
 Files are named based on the environment:

  - vSphere DVS Internet environment: vsphere-dvs-tkgm.json
  - vSphere DVS Proxy environment: vsphere-dvs-tkgm-proxy.json
  - vSphere DVS air-gapped environment: vsphere-dvs-tkgm-airgapped.json

- Following is an example of JSON file.
+ Following is an example of the JSON file.

- **Note:** This sample is also available in Service Installer VM under **/opt/vmware/arcas/src/vsphere/vsphere-dvs-tkgm.json.sample**.
+ **Note:** The sample JSON file is also available in Service Installer VM at the following location: **/opt/vmware/arcas/src/vsphere/vsphere-dvs-tkgm.json.sample**.

 ```json
 {